DIY Tooth Powder - Ditch the Plastic Tubes

 They would bombard us with online questionnaires regarding customer satisfaction for various items we had purchased in the past.
 What a surprise it would be for marketing departments to learn that we stopped purchasing their products simply because they were packaged in plastic.

 But we have to start somewhere.
 We need to let companies know how we feel about the health and environmental risks of plastic.
 I suggest even writing emails to companies that manufacture products you're particularly fond of, requesting they switch out plastic packaging for glass, metal or paper.
-I'm beginning to see some of these alternatives in the marketplace.
+I'm beginning to see some of these alternatives in the marketplace, already.

 So, let me know how it goes.
 Does baking soda work for you?
 Have you tried other DIY tooth powder recipes?
 Would you consider contacting the manufacturer of one of your favorite products and request they change their packaging?
 I would enjoy hearing from you!